 6. Agriculture and AgTech

-Australia's agricultural sector generated $399 million in R&D claims in 2022-23.
+Australia's agricultural sector generated around $399 million in R&D claims in 2022-23.
 Common areas include crop yield optimisation, soil and nutrient treatment methods, irrigation and environmental systems, and livestock health and performance.
 Many of these projects involve field trials by their nature, which makes them inherently experimental and gives them a strong fit with the program's evidentiary requirements.

 7. Food and beverage development